waudinio27/OANDA-bot-with-pyrenko/README.md

 # OANDA-bot
-Hey guys this is the readme for an ongoing project :-)
+Hey guys, this is my implementation of Renko Bars that are plotted with Live Data :-)

 It is based on the brilliant work of Sergey Malchevskiy -